Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 https://github.com/akTwelve/cocosynth
 Later, We will only focus on two files:
 * (1) image_composition.py:
-    Synthesize images by assigning foregrounds (target Objects) to backgrounds and produce an annotation file.
+    Synthesize images by assigning foregrounds (target Objects) to backgrounds and export an annotation file.
 * (2) coco_json_utils.py:
     Format the annotation file to follow COCO annotation style.
 ### Step 2: Produce foregrounds and background